How to Become a Speech Therapist in Colorado

 Elements of this rubric range from demonstrating knowledge to integrating evidence-based practices into their instruction.
 In addition, this Department evaluates speech-language pathologists on their ability to support and/or establish a safe learning environment for a diverse population of students.

 Two different studies showed a high degree of job satisfaction for SLP professionals.
-US News & World Report rated the profession as the 19th best health care job.
-In addition, the salary aggregator and job board site PayScale rated speech-language pathology among the 25 most meaningful jobs that pay well in a survey of more than 2 million workers.
+US News & World Report rated the profession as the third-best health care job.
+In addition, the salary aggregator and job board site PayScale rated speech-language pathology among the 15 most meaningful jobs that pay well in a survey of 2 million workers.

 While academic centers and schools offer opportunities for SLPs, a number of private clinics in Colorado specialize in speech pathology: